haimkastner/castnet-blog/contents/en/blog/perfect-api-server-part-a.md

         SWAGGERHUB_API_KEY: '${{ secrets.SWAGGERHUB_API_KEY }}' # Export the SWAGGERHUB_API_KEY secret as environment variable, use to auth publish request
         API_SERVER_URL: '${{ secrets.API_SERVER_URL }}' # Export the API_SERVER_URL secret as environment variable, used to set the API Server URL to the published spec.
       if: github.ref == 'refs/heads/main'
-      run: | # Update the spec with the API Server URL, then publish the new ready to publish spec node ./scripts/set-spec-server.js dist/generated/swagger.json $API_SERVER_URL
+      run: | # Update the spec with the API Server URL, then publish the new ready to publish spec ***PAY ATTENTION*** this will publish the API spec to the entire world!!! if you don't want it, change the published and visibility param. node ./scripts/set-spec-server.js dist/generated/swagger.json $API_SERVER_URL
         npx swaggerhub-cli api:create haimkastner/node-api-spec-boilerplate --file dist/generated/swagger.json --published=publish --visibility=public --setdefault
 ```